metantonio/open-first-agent/readme.md

 6. **Execute commands in the chat mode**
    - Execute commands in the chat mode using `!`.
 Eg: `!ls -la`

+## Notes

+To let MCP to have access to folders, you must change permission of the targeted folder, Eg: `chmod 777 ./openai_mcp/sample_files`

 ## 📝 License